Exploring entanglement in finite-size quantum systems with degenerate ground state: Introduction

-From the experimental side, each preparation of the ground state of such a quantum system with adiabatic \cite{Rydberg1} or dissipative \cite{Ising_dissipation} protocols can result in a distinct wave function from degenerate eigensubspace.
+From the experimental side, each preparation of the ground state of a degenerate quantum system with adiabatic \cite{Rydberg1} or dissipative \cite{Ising_dissipation} protocols can result in a distinct wave function from degenerate eigensubspace.
 This should be taken into account when estimating different correlation functions on the basis of the projective measurements, which, in general, requires multiple copies of the same wave function.

 In this paper we address the problem of characterizing degenerate ground states by the examples of the one-dimensional quantum Ising model and a two-dimensional spin system with Heisenberg and Dzyaloshinskii-Moriya interactions.
 Both models are characterized by the same mechanism of changing the degeneracy of the ground state that is related to external magnetic field.
 First, to explore the ground state properties of these systems we generate finite sets of wave functions that belong to the degenerate eigensubspace and calculate the distributions of their von Neumann entropies.
 Remarkably, in the case of the model with non-collinear magnetic order, a previously unknown enhancement of the entanglement entropy of the degenerate states ensemble within the spin-spiral phase has been revealed.
 We show that such an enhancement correlates with change in behaviour of the spin-spin correlation functions at the same magnetic field values.
+To establish a connection with previous works \cite{Popkov1, Popkov2,Doyon1, Doyon2, Doyon3} we analyze the case of the highly-degenerate ground states of the one-dimensional ferromagnetic Heisenberg model.
 Likewise, we consider the problem of reconstructing the simplest local spin correlation function by using the results of the projective measurements in the extreme case when before each measurement the system in question is prepared in a unrepeatable state from the degenerate manifold, which is relevant to the conditions of the real experiments.